darkfeline/dantalian/doc/man/dantalian-rm.1.rst

 This command removes all of the tags of the given files.
 In most cases, this is the same as deleting the file entirely, unless there are hard links to the files outside of the library.
+Hard links to the files that reside outside of the library are not affected.

 OPTIONS
 -------